shareandcharge/sc-app/README.md

 4. Make sure you have obtained the keystore as well as the passwords to unlock the key and sign the apk (key and keystore respectively)
 `./apksigner sign --ks <FULL_KEYSTORE_PATH>/share-and-charge.keystore --ks-key-alias share_and_charge <FULL_APK_PATH>/ShareAndCharge-1.0.713.apk
 //share_and_charge is the alias the keystore`
+5. The password for the keystore is on the pass-store and the keystore file is with Joe (TODO: Put this file somewhere)
 5. Verifiy the apk with
 `./apksigner verify <FULL_APK_PATH>/ShareAndCharge-1.0.713.apk`
 6. Log into the google play dev console to